vitorpavinato/Drosophila-polymorphism/README.md

 Here's the corrected and more readable version:

-This repository archives the *Drosophila melanogaster* polymorphism data used in Verdonk et al. 2024.
+This repository archives the Drosophila melanogaster polymorphism data and code used in Verdonk et al. 2024.

-To obtain the `.tsv` file containing all SNPs, you should follow the [Dmel_data](https://github.com/vitorpavinato/dmel_data) repository.
-In this repository, [remake_vcf](https://github.com/vitorpavinato/dmel_data/tree/main/remake_vcf) describes the process of acquiring the original population-level multiple-sequence alignment data archived at [Drosophila Genome Nexus](https://www.johnpool.net/genomes.html) and transforming them to usable `.vcf` files.
-With a `.vcf` file in hand, we can annotate the variants with any pipeline. [annotate_vcf](https://github.com/vitorpavinato/dmel_data/tree/main/annotate_vcf) describes the annotation using SNPEff.

-DGN contains an archive of all past population-level data published for this species.
-Here, we used only the samples from Zambia deposited as DPGP3.
+The analyses presented in the paper use only SNPs annotated as causing synonymous amino acid changes.
+All steps, from the acquisition of the original *D. melanogaster* data from the Zambia (DPGP3) population up to the annotation, can be found in the [Dmel_data](https://github.com/vitorpavinato/dmel_data) repository.

+This repository contains the steps and code starting from the functional SNPs.

 ## data
-Contains a `.tsv` file with only exonic SNPs for the four major *D. melanogaster* chromosomes.
+Contains a .tsv file with only exonic SNPs for the four major D. melanogaster chromosomes.

 ## src
-Contains the code used to obtain the frequency (or density) of each codon pair, to correlate with codon change rates, and to produce the plots.
+Contains the code used to:
+- Obtain the frequency (or density) of each codon pair;
+- Correlate with codon change rates;
+- Produce the plots.